How to Deal with Suicide

 Here are some tips for starting a conversation:

 - Listen.
-Beyoncé said it first in Dreamgirls: listen.
-And, she was totally right.
 The most important thing you can do is let the person know that you are available to listen and hear about what is going on in their brain without judgement.

 - Ask how you can help.
 Give the power back to the person that’s struggling.
 Ask how you can be helpful, whether it’s sitting with them when they’re lonely or helping them choose a doctor.

 - Keep it casual.
-This is a friend you care about, not a formal interview.
-Grab a cup of coffee, invite them over for the best Netflix binge, or host a study date and mention that you’re concerned.
+This is a friend you care about, and we’re here to support.
+Follow our Always Ask steps to guide you through the conversation.
+Grab a cup of coffee, invite them over for the best Netflix binge, or host a study date and mention that you’re concerned to begin the conversation.
 Totally cool.
 Totally casual.

 - Let them open up at their pace.
 If they’re not ready to talk, let them know that you’re here to listen whenever they’re ready.

-There is help for everyone.
-There is help for you.
+There is support for everyone.
+There is support for you.
 We are all in this big, brave world together.